Schedule Now Pay Bill

 • Have you ever been treated for a vaginal infection?

-• Have you tried over-the-counter products to treat your condition?
+• Have you tried products you can get without a prescription to treat your condition?

 • Have you recently taken antibiotics?